 Lately, I’ve been having those dreams where I’ve lost track of the baby.
 It’s been too long since I fed her and I can’t remember where I put her down.
 I am panicked.
 Where is she?
 Why isn’t she making any noise?
 What if it’s too late?
 I wake up sweaty, pulse racing, as I gradually remember that she’s not a baby anymore.

-In the weeks leading up to this milestone, we came up with a joke; it felt like kind of a strategy to allay our collective anxiety about what was happening.
+In the weeks leading up to this milestone, we came up with a joke; it served as a strategy to allay our collective anxiety about what was happening.
 We rationalized it.
 Going to college isn’t really that different than, say, going to camp, right?
-We decided to call it camp to make it less scary. i.e. “Hey honey, have you started packing for camp yet?”
+We decided to call it “camp” to make it less scary.
+Example: “Hey honey, have you started packing for camp yet?”

 In restaurants, Hannah toured the other tables, introducing herself to everyone; often even trying to join their party.
 Her dad and I joked that she was trying to get adopted.

 In truth, I sometimes felt rejected.
 Many of my friends’ children were entranced by their mothers; always wanting to stay near them.
 Espousing the idea of attachment parenting, I couldn’t help but feel that these other mothers must be doing it right, while I was clearly screwing it up.

 My good friend Diana (whose children were always crawling all over her) offered consolation in dark moments, describing Hannah as independent and fearless: “These are great qualities — especially for a girl!”
 I clung to her words.
 It became a sort of mantra.